Jonas1312/knowledge-base/base/science-tech-maths/maths/probabilities-statistics/bayes/bayesian.md

 - **Probability describes how likely your sample is, given a known population/density/model**
 - **likelihood describes how likely a particular population is according to your model, given a known sample.**

+Note that, for continuous random variables, likelihood is NOT a probability as explained before.
+But for discrete random variables, likelihood is a probability.

 ## Conjugate prior

 - when prior and posterior have analog closed form